 For those who cannot get access to legal cannabis, CBD oil may be a suitable alternative.
 It is legal in most states, providing it is derived from hemp and contains less than 0.3% THC.

 Ever tried cannabis or CBD for insomnia or healthy sleep management?
-Share your experience with us on our Facebook Post or in the comments below!
+Share your experience with us on our Facebook Page or in the comments below!